php0614/AutoAudiovisualizer/README.md

 Usage

-1.Download the whole repository using git or direct .zip download 2.Run with virtual server, such as Live Server in Visual code
+1.Download the whole repository using git or direct .zip download

+2.Run with a virtual server, such as Live Server in Visual code